aloneInEntropy/CG-Tutorial/Tutorial.md

 {
 public:
 	Texture(const std::string, GLenum);
+	Texture(GLenum);
 	bool load();
+	bool load(unsigned int, void*);
 	void bind(GLenum);

 	std::string file_name;
 	GLenum textureEnum;
 	unsigned int texture;
+	int _width, _height, _nrChannels, _bits_per_pixel;
 };
 ```
-`load()` will obviously load in the texture we give it, and `bind(GLenum)` binds it.
-The class declaration takes in a string of its path and the type of texture it will be.
-Since we're (probably?) only going to use 2D textures, this will remain the same.
-The `textureEnum` will be given the same value in the parameter.
+- `Texture(const std::string, GLenum)` takes in a string of its path and the type of texture it will be
+- `Texture(GLenum)` takes in only a type of texture and is to be used for preparing to load in textured embedded in the mesh file
+- `load()` will load in the texture we give it using the first class declaration
+- `load(unsigned int, void*)` takes in a buffer size and binary image data to load in an embedded texture.
 The unsigned int `texture` will be a buffer object to hold information about this particular texture.
+- `bind(GLenum)` binds the texture and prepares it for reading

+The `GLenum` we get from instantiation and `bind` are given to the `textureEnum` variable, and the `file_name` is similar. `texture` is our buffer for the texture. `_width` and `_height` are the width and height of the image, respectively, `_nrChannels` is how many colour channels the texture has, and `_bits_per_pixel` is the number of bits in our texture, which determines the type of texture it may be.
+(I'm pretty sure `_nrChannels` and `_bits_per_pixel` refer to roughly the same thing, but they are used in different contexts here).

 Also, note that we don't actually have to give function declaration parameters names in the header file.
 You can give it a name or not; it won't change anything.

 #### Implementation (.cpp)
 In your Texture.h (or .hpp) file, add the following line just below the other import: